-For us, sprawl is a good case study to test the COP approach because it is, by definition, a complex systems problem.
+For us, sprawl in the States is a good case study to test the COP approach because it is, by definition, a complex systems problem.
 Let us explain.

-Sprawl is not something that happens to one community or town.
-Instead, it is a 'complex systems' phenomenon spread out across, and emerging out of the networked evolution of multiple places, across time.
+Sprawl in the States is not something that happens to one community or town.
+Instead, it is a 'complex systems' phenomenon spread out across, and emerging out of the networked evolution of multiple places across time and space.

-Equally important, sprawl emerges out of the complex interplay between compositional and contextual factors.
-In terms of composition, sprawl is a series of microscopic behaviors engaged in by a network of individual agents: families, businesses, etc. More concretely, at the micro-level, it is the unplanned out-migration (flow) of relatively low-density development and residential out-migration into the suburban and semi-rural tiers surrounding an urban area.
-The unplanned nature of sprawl comes from the fact that, like many complex systems, no single force or agent is steering it.
+Equally important, sprawl in the States emerges out of the complex interplay between compositional and contextual factors.
+In terms of composition, sprawl is a series of microscopic behaviors engaged in by a network of individual agents: families, businesses, etc. More concretely, at the micro-level, it is the semi/unplanned out-migration (flow) of relatively low-density development and residential relocation from urban centers into the suburban and semi-rural tiers surrounding an urban area.
+The relatively unplanned nature of sprawl in the States comes from the fact that, like many complex systems, no single force or agent is steering it.
 Instead, the system is evolving, self-organizing and emerging on its own, the result of a large number of adaptive, self-focused agents, across different communities, interested in upward social mobility.
 In turn, from the top-down, sprawl also involves the various macroscopic, community-level arrangements in which the above micro-level behaviors take place.
 These arrangements constitute the various social institutions operating within and across communities, from health care systems to regional economies.
 Community health science refers to these macroscopic behaviors and structures as contextual factors.

-As sprawl evolves, it creates a geographical network of segregation and exclusion where communities become, in many ways, relative islands in terms of resource usage, politics, wellbeing, etc, with movement amongst communities being largely automobile dependent.
-A significant, macroscopic consequence of this segregation is that the poorer, urban communities in a place like Summit County, which already have unsatisfactory health outcomes, do not improve ([20], [52]); or, worse, fall into what Bowels, Durlaff and Hoff [7] call a poverty trap: a self-reinforcing situation of persistent and intractable poverty.
+As sprawl in the States evolves, it creates a geographical network of segregation and exclusion where communities become, in many ways, relative islands in terms of resource usage, politics, wellbeing, etc, with movement amongst communities being largely automobile dependent.
+A significant, macroscopic consequence of this segregation is that the poorer, urban communities in a place like Summit County, which already have unsatisfactory health outcomes, do not improve ([22], [60]); or worse, they fall into what Bowels, Durlaff and Hoff [8] call a socio-spatial poverty trap: a self-reinforcing situation of persistent and intractable poverty.

-When we put all of the above together, we arrive at the following definition: sprawl is a self-organizing, largely unsupervised, nonlinear, dynamic, negotiated ordering of multiple places, all networked together, evolving across time, which emerges out of (a) micro-level, agent-based out-migration and low-level development and (b) the interplay of these micro-level compositional forces with the various and different macro-level structural arrangements (contextual forces) existing across, within and between the evolving network of communities being studied.
-In short, sprawl is a complex systems problem.
+When we put all of the above together, we arrive at the following definition: in the States, sprawl is a self-organizing, largely unsupervised, nonlinear, dynamic, negotiated ordering of multiple places, all networked together, evolving across time, which emerges out of (a) micro-level, agent-based out-migration and low-level development and (b) the interplay of these micro-level compositional forces with the various and different macro-level structural arrangements (contextual forces) existing across, within and between the evolving network of communities being studied.
+In short, sprawl in the States is a complex systems problem.

-The question, however, is if the COP literature is better than convention at defining and modeling this problem-hence, the purpose of the current study.
-Our argument was that if, in the process of testing the COP approach, this approach arrived at new and novel information about sprawl, then this approach would be deemed theoretically and methodologically valid.
+The question, however, in terms of the current study, is as follows: is the COP literature better than convention at defining and modeling this complex systems problem?
+Our argument was that if, in the process of testing the COP approach, this approach arrived at new and novel information about sprawl in the States, then this approach would be deemed theoretically and methodologically valid.

-1.3.2 Study Design
+1.4.2 Overview of Study